OpenIndiana/oi-docs/docs/misc/oi-docs.md

 * The methods and toolkits used to create past and present documentation.
 * How other projects where approaching their systems documentation efforts.

+Much of the migration from the previous Confluence based Wiki was completed in 2019.
+In 2021 the previous Wiki had to been taken offline due to vulnerabilities in the Confluence software it used.

 ## Documentation revitalization effort goals